neoforged/.github/primers/26.2/index.md

         - `getProfileResult` - Gets the loaded profile of the user, or `null`.
         - `getMetricsRecorder` - Gets the recorder for the game metrics.
         - `showDebugChat` - Displays a client system message.
+    - `KeyMapping#hasBindingOutsideCategory` - Whether a given key is bound in outside the specified category.
     - `OptionInstance`
         - `NO_ACTION` - A listener that ignores the changed value.
         - `$ValueUpdateListener` - A listener that handles what to do when an option value is changed.